 Model a double spring-mass-damper system with a periodically varying forcing function.
 The model uses an S-Function block to animate the mass system during simulation.
 In the system, the only sensor is attached to the mass on the left, and the actuator is attached to the mass on the left.
 The example uses state estimation and linear-quadratic regulator (LQR) control.

 Model the dynamics of liquid in a tank.
-The associated animation provides a graphical display of the tank as it empties and refills, based on user-defined tank parameters.
-The tank empties at the start of the simulation and again part way through the simulation.
-When the simulation is stopped, a plot is generated showing the liquid height and the states of the two valves.
+The animation provides a graphical display of the tank as it empties and refills, based on tank parameters.
+When you click START SIM, the tank fills up and empties.
+When the simulation ends, review the plot showing the liquid height and the states of the two valves.

 Two cases where you can use Simulink® to model variable transport delay phenomena.